balxor/brain/london-has-fallen-en.md

 ### 12.2 Reduce Material for the Opponent’s Internal Cohesion

 Lewis Coser explains that external conflict can strengthen internal group cohesion.
-In a guild context, personal provocation often makes it easier for the opposing leader to bind members through a “we fight them” narrative.
+In a guild context, personal provocation often makes it easier for the opposing leader to bind members through a "we fight them" narrative.

 More effective practices: